TechByTheNerd/techbythenerd.github.io/_posts/2022-12-04-expanding-disk-volumes-on-ubuntu.md

 ---
 ## Overview

+There are times when you need to expand the size of a disk or volume in a virtualized environment, and you'd ideally want to do that without having to move or copy files.
+This page shows how to resize a disk or volume, in-place, without any downtime or data loss.

 ### DigitalOcean - Initial Setup

 Within DigitalOcean, assume you a virtual machine defined.
-In the left-side navigation, click on "Volumes", and then "Create Volume" button.
+In the left-side navigation, click on "Volumes", and then the "Create Volume" button.

 ![](/assets/img/do-create-volume.png)

 > PRO TIP: Choose to "Automatically Format & Mount" here, because it does make things easier if you need to expand the drive later.
+This puts a file system on the device without any partitions.
 {: .prompt-tip }

 Now, if you run `lsblk` or `df -H`, you will see the `sda` device mounted to `/mnt/[volumename]`, by default:

 ![](/assets/img/do-volume-before.png)

-If you wanted this disk space for your website for example, you might mount this volume in the web root.
+If you wanted this disk space to be used for your website for example, you might mount this volume in the web root (e.g. `/var/web/html`).
 So, you might modify the `/etc/fstab` file and add something like:

 ```fstab
 /dev/sda        /var/www/html   ext4    defaults        0 1